RahulSawant9821/beginner-banking-StreamingPipeline/README.md

-**Real-Time Banking Transaction Streaming Pipeline**
+# Real-Time Banking Transaction Streaming Pipeline

-**Overview**
+## Overview

 This project simulates a real-time banking transaction system using:

-- Apache Kafka for event streaming
+- Apache Kafka for event streaming.
-- PySpark Structured Streaming for real-time processing
+- PySpark Structured Streaming for real-time processing.
-- PostgreSQL for storage
+- PostgreSQL for storage.
-- Docker Compose for infrastructure orchestration
+- Docker Compose for infrastructure orchestration.
 - The pipeline generates synthetic UK banking transactions and streams them into Kafka, processes them with Spark, and persists them into PostgreSQL.

 -------------------------------------------------------------------------------------------------------

-**Architecture**
+## Architecture

 - Producer → Kafka → Spark Structured Streaming → PostgreSQL
 - Transaction events are generated every second.